Mallacoota - Streetscape Upgrade

 Mallacoota’s Maurice Avenue, in the town centre, is getting a major makeover.
 Council is upgrading the streetscape of Mallacoota to improve the functionality, aesthetics and operation of Maurice Avenue as identified in the Mallacoota Structure Plan 2007 and Masterplan.
 It is also being upgraded as identified by the Mallacoota and District Recovery Association (MADRA) in order to play a key role in the Disaster Recovery Plan and contribute majorly to commercial and tourist activities.

 In early 2021 a Project Control Group (PCG), made up of East Gippsland Shire Council (EGSC), Mallacoota and District Recovery Association (MADRA) and Mallacoota and District Business and Tourism Association (MADBATA) was formed to take carriage of this important project.
 The PCG is comprised of representatives from key stakeholder groups in Mallacoota.
-The Project Reference Group has a representative from each of the following organisations/interest groups:

 • East Gippsland Shire Council